Skip to main content

 brokers: ["kafka:9092"]

-kafka event for Producer ( src/events/kafka_pub.yaml )
+Define kafka event for Producer ( src/events/kafka_pub.yaml )

 In the event, we establish an HTTP endpoint that accepts parameters such as the topic name and message content.
 When this endpoint is invoked, it triggers the datasource.kafka.producer function.
 This function, in turn, takes the provided topic name and message as input arguments and performs the task of publishing the message to the specified Kafka topic.

-# event for Publish
+# event to Publish

 fn: kafka-publish